SSMG4/Universal-Decoder-Encoder-Tool/README.md

 - Zlib libraries
 - Binascii libraries
 - Pyperclip libraries (clipboard)
+- Codecs libraries
+- Pyfiglet libraries
 (Libraries can be installed with the command ```pip install your_lib_name```)

 ## How To Run The Tool
 There's 2 ways to run the tool:
+First off, download the source code, decompress it and then either:
 - Install the libs manually then run the tool (main.py)
-- Run setup.bat (recommended) which will install the libs automatically for you (if you dont have them) and run the tool
+- Or run setup.bat (recommended) which will install the libs automatically for you (if you dont have them) and run the tool

 ## How To Use The Tool
 The tool can be a bit tricky to use for the first time but you'll get used to it: